freezy/node-pind/README.md

 Node Pinball Daemon
 ===================

-A lightweight webserver that runs on a virtual cab, serving all kinds of neat stuff.
+A lightweight web server that runs on a virtual cab, serving all kinds of neat stuff.

 Goals
 =====
 * Get up running with the least possible effort.
 * Be as lightweight as possible - it's for running on a cab.
 * Be responsive - nobody likes slow applications.
-* Be beautiful - less is more.
+* Be beautiful - minimal and elegant.

 Installation
 ============